-This is the latest version of this eprint.
+This is the latest version of this item.

 The paper describes the development of a research-based graduate attribute policy and how it was used to review the curriculum of the Bachelor of Engineering program at the University of Southern Queensland.
 The policy was developed from a set of principles defined after an extensive review of the relevant literature.
 It includes processes that are used, firstly, to develop a set of industry authenticated graduate attributes for a program and then to design the curriculum using those attributes.
 Finally, the policy defines processes that ensure that the graduate attributes are embedded and assessed in the courses in the program.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

-|Uncontrolled Keywords:||Graduate attributes; curriculum design; quality; stakeholder consultation|
+|Uncontrolled Keywords:||graduate attributes; curriculum design; quality; stakeholder consultation|